 Length to Volume

 A volume describes the amount of space a three dimensional object occupies.
 Therefore, it has three dimensions.
-You can describe the sides of a box in three different units (length, L, width, W and height, H) of length, such as:
+You can describe the sides of a box in three different units (length, L, width, W and height, H) of length, such as 14 inches, 1.5 feet, and 56 centimeters.
+The volume is

 - Jupiterimages/BananaStock/Getty Images